watergis/mapbox-gl-legend/README.md

 // if you want to use basemap from Mapbox in v2 map.addControl(new MapboxLegendControl({}, {accesstoken: 'your mapbox accesstoken'}));

+// if you want to customize the title of the legend map.addControl(new MapboxLegendControl(targets, {title: 'Some Custom Title'}), 'top-right');
 ```

 Specify your layers which you want to add the legend by the control.